Berkeley Marina Directions

 Saturdays and Sundays from 11 am-5pm

 Adults have fun too!
 Please leave your cell phone( and work) in your pocket and come and play with your child.
 Your job is to encourage, be a gofer and make safety suggestions if they forget.
-Please help with safety on the zipline with them.
+Please help reread the safety rule on the zipline with them.
 Do not help them on and off, if they cannot do it themselves, they are NOT ready yet.
 Ask staff to demonstrate how to ride, if they want to land with style.

 Groups of 5 or more need to make reservations at least a month in advance.
 Weekend dates available.
 Come join the fun!

 Want to drop your child and his friend off weekends during the school year?
 Fill out the registration form for children 7 yrs and older who "drop in" the Adventure Playground for three hours only without a parent- For $10.00.
 Pick up is at 4:30p.m.
+Want friends to come?
 Have their parents fill out the form and sign the waiver which you need to bring when you come- No waiver, no drop off.
-If you signed one in the school year, we require a new one filled every summer.
+If you signed one in the summer, we require a new one filled for the 2016-17 school year.
 "Playment" cards are available in the Nature Center Tues.- Sat. for drop-ins for 5 visits each card.
 No expiration date.
 Card is needed on Sundays because the Nature Center office where you pay for the drop in is closed on Sundays..

 Who We Are